Fahad704/Renderer/README.md

 # Renderer

 This is a C++ Application used for rendering using Ray tracer or Rasterizer , i started this project to learn the graphics pipeline and the windows API.
 It can Render any 3d obj file with light and soon it will support material files.
+I made this Project following Gabriel Gambetta's "Computer Graphics From scratch" and some of my own stuff

 ## Installation